The Lemon Bucket Orkestra: Lume, Lume

-In late 2012 the band released their first full-length album: Lume, Lume.
+In late 2012, the band released their first full-length album: Lume, Lume.
 Alan Cross described the sound of the album as "A traveling musical caravan burning wildly across the night sky".
 The following November, they began their Lume, Lume European tour, in support of the album.
-The tour took them to the countries of Romania, Serbia, Czech Republic, Slovakia, Hungary, Macedonia and Germany.
+The tour took them to the countries of Romania, Serbia, Czech Republic, Slovakia, Hungary, Macedonia, and Germany.

 Upon their return to North America, the group participated as musicians in a collaborative theatre piece entitled Midwinter Night: Sacred and Profane Rituals, at La MaMa Experimental Theatre Club in New York City.

 In September 2012, the band played with Romanian brass ensemble Fanfare Ciocărlia.
-This was repeated when they brought Ciocărlia to a sold-out show at The Opera House in Toronto on 5 July 2013.
+This was repeated when they brought Ciocărlia to a sold-out show at The Opera House in Toronto on July 5, 2013.

-On 8 July 2013, the group embarked on a third tour of east Europe, visiting Germany, Serbia, Poland, Slovakia, Ukraine, Romania and the Czech Republic.
+On July 8, 2013, the group embarked on a third tour of east Europe, visiting Germany, Serbia, Poland, Slovakia, Ukraine, Romania, and the Czech Republic.
 The tour was an ethnographic research tour, wherein the group accumulated new music and dances.
 Several of the songs the band learned on this tour ended up on the Moorka album, notably "Mirsa Reel" and "Dimineaca Pe Recoare", both of which were taught to the band by Nea Vasile and Taraful De La Mirsa in Mirsa, Romania.

-In 2012 and 2013, the group sold out Toronto venue Lee's Palace three times: 31 October 2012, a Hallowe'en themed show; 16 March 2013, celebrating the band's third birthday and St. Patrick's day; and again on 25 May 2013, when they brought Friends Gypsy Kumbia and Roma Carnivale from Montreal.
+In 2012 and 2013, the group sold out Toronto venue Lee's Palace three times: October 31, 2012, a Hallowe'en themed show; March 16, 2013, celebrating the band's third birthday and St. Patrick's day; and again on May 25, 2013, when they brought Friends Gypsy Kumbia and Roma Carnivale from Montreal.
 In 2014 and 2015, this trend continued, with their shows at The Opera House and Lee's Palace becoming regular sellouts.

 In September 2013, the band was nominated in four categories at the Canadian Folk Music Awards: New/Emerging Artist of the Year, World Group of the Year, Traditional Album of the Year, and Instrumental Group of the Year.
 In 2015, they were vindicated when they won World Group of the Year at the Canadian Folk Music Awards.

-In February 2014, Lume, Lume was nominated for a Juno Award in the category of Best World Music Album for the Juno Awards of 2014.
+In February 2014, Lume, Lume was nominated in the category of Best World Music Album for the Juno Awards of 2014.
 In March 2014, the band was nominated for an Indie Award by Indie88 for "World Artist/Group or Duo of the Year".
 In mid-2014, the band embarked on its first cross-Canada tour, playing in various locations across Ontario, Nova Scotia, Quebec, Alberta and British Columbia.